discordjs/discord-api-types/deno/README.md

   - If a type ends with `Result`, then it represents the expected result by calling its accompanying route.

-    - Types that are exported as `never` usually mean the result will be a `204 No Content`, so you can safely ignore it.
-This does **not** account for errors.

 - Anything else that is miscellaneous will be exported based on what it represents (for example the `REST` route object).

 - There may be types exported that are identical for all versions.
 These will be exported as is and can be found in the `globals` file.
 They will still be prefixed accordingly as described above.